Computer Programming & Analysis Associate in Science Degree (AS) InformationView Course Requirements

 Our computer programming degree focuses on helping the student develop the necessary skills that are essential to understanding computer systems, applications, and technology by providing a strong programming foundation while at the same time emphasizing specific career fields such as programmer, web developer, game developer, software testers, software designers, etc. The program also enables students to learn computer programming languages such a, Java, C++, C#, Visual Basic and PHP.

-The Associate in Science in Computer Programming and Analysis includes the following college credit certificate:
+The Associate in Science degree in Computer Programming and Analysis includes College Credit Certificate in:

 Students in this program are encouraged to apply to graduate with the certificate as the requirements are satisfied.